namigazimli/cilium-cca-notes/Cilium_Gateway_API.md

     - [ReferenceGrant](https://gateway-api.sigs.k8s.io/api-types/referencegrant/))
     - [GRPCRoute](https://gateway-api.sigs.k8s.io/api-types/grpcroutes)

 If you wish to use the TLSRoute functionality, you’ll also need to install the TLSRoute resource.
-If this CRD is not installed, then Cilium will disable TLSRoute support.
+If this CRD is not installed, then Cilium will disable TLSRoute support:
     - [TLSRoute (experimental)](https://gateway-api.sigs.k8s.io/api-types/tlsroute/)

 You can install the required CRDs like this: